extend-commerce/docs/quick-order/Quick_Order.md

 1. **Enable Quick Order**

    * Check this box to activate the Quick Order feature on your store.
 By default, this option is enabled.
-If you uncheck it, the following settings will be disabled
+If you uncheck it, the following settings will be disabled..

 2. **Choose Product Table for Quick Order**